berlinonline/converjon/README.md

 ###Area of Interest

 By default images are cropped from the center of the original.
 You can specify an "area of interest" with the `aoi` parameter.
-The AOI is a rectangle in the folling format:
+The AOI is a rectangle in the following format:

     offsetX,offsetY,width,height

-The AOI can also be embedded in the original images metadata via EXIF or IPTC.
+The AOI can also be embedded in the original image's metadata via EXIF or IPTC.
 The name of this metadata field can be configured and defaults to `aoi`.
 The request parameter overrides the AOI value from the image's metadata.

 ###Cropping mode